SKF-38,393

-SKF-38393 is a synthetic compound of the benzazepine chemical class which acts as a selective D_{1}/D_{5} receptor partial agonist.
+SKF-38393 is a synthetic compound of the 3-benzazepine family which acts as a selective dopamine D_{1} and D_{5} receptor partial agonist.
 It has stimulant and anorectic effects.

-The trimethylation of SKF-38,393 leads to a named agent called Trepipam.

-As with fenoldopam the inclusion of a chlorine halogen gave an agent that is called SKF-81,297.
+The trimethylation of SKF-38,393 leads to a named agent called trepipam.
+As with fenoldopam, the inclusion of a chlorine halogen gave an agent that is called SKF-81,297.